dart-lang/language/working/augmentation-libraries/feature-specification.md

 ## 1.21

-*   Add a compile-time error for `augmented(...)` whose target is abstract.
-*   Add a compile-time error for `augmented(...)` that occurs in a declaration that isn't augmenting.
+*   Add a compile-time errors for wrong usages of `augmented`.

 ## 1.20